 In February 2016, the FASB issued ASU 2016-02, Leases, which introduces a lessee model that brings most leases on the balance sheet.
-The new guidance will be effective on January 1, 2019, and will require a modified retrospective approach to adoption.
-Early adoption is permitted.
+In July 2018, the FASB issued ASU 2018-11, Leases - Targeted Improvements, which provides an optional transition method related to implementing the new lease standard.
+Under this new transition method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+The Company plans to adopt the new standard on January 1, 2019, using the optional transition method.
 The Company is currently evaluating the impact of adoption on its Consolidated Financial Statements.
 The standard is expected to result in a significant increase in total assets and total liabilities, but will not have a significant impact on the Consolidated Statements of Operations.